 Simultaneous performance, or performing several tasks at once, is possible when skills develop to the point of being automatic.

-Processing Power: Multitasking comes from a computer's ability to execute tasks simultaneously.
+Processing Power: Multitasking comes from a computer’s ability to execute tasks simultaneously.
 But humans are not computers.
-Human multitasking is a series of constant micro-interruptions and "stop-go" decisions, all of which reduce mental and motor performance.
+Human multitasking involves constant micro-interruptions and “stop-go” decisions, all of which reduce mental and motor performance.

 Lack of Experience: Inexperience with a task can often hinder attempts to combine it with other tasks.
-New skills should develop in isolation from other tasks.
+New skills should be developed in isolation.

-Exclusion: It isn't easy to perform more than one task that requires cognitive effort.
-Attention is often devoted to the comprehension of one to the exclusion of the other.
+Exclusion: It isn’t easy to perform more than one task that requires cognitive effort.
+Attention is often devoted to comprehending one to the exclusion of the other.

 Diminished Quality: When workload increases, the typical response is to reduce standards for quality and achievement.

-Distractions occur when an unexpected event causes attention to be momentarily diverted.
+Distractions occur when an unexpected event momentarily diverts attention.
 Pilots must learn to decide whether a distraction warrants further attention or action.

 Interruptions occur when a pilot voluntarily stops performing one task to complete a different one.
-This can lead to an error if the original task is not resumed correctly.
+If the original task is not resumed correctly, this can lead to an error.

 Fixation occurs when a pilot becomes absorbed in performing one task to the exclusion of other tasks.
 Fixation on a task often indicates that the task has not received enough practice in isolation.